 This Month's Questions:

-The condition you are experiencing is known as pulsatile tinnitus.
-It is generally associated with circulatory problems.
-There can be many causes for pulsatile tinnitus and there are treatments for it.
-Causes include: 1 – Glomus Tumor.
+1 – Glomus Tumor.
 These are benign tumors in or slightly below the ear.
 They can be surgically removed.

 2 – Benign Intracranial Hypertension(BIH).
 An increase in the pressure of cerebrospinal fluid in the brain.
 The majority of these patients are young, overweight women.
 Weight loss and diuretics are generally very helpful.